 Starting in the fall of 2014, Salesforce started to analyze more than 15 million data points, spanning a four-year period, from two of the largest B2B databases: Data.com and LinkedIn.

 To do a detailed audience analysis to help marketers understand how they can improve marketing accuracy.

 That’s why I interviewed Mathew Sweezey (@msweezey).
-Mathew works with Salesforce and is the Principal of Marketing Insights to talk about the just released report, B2B Personas: Targeting Audiences.
+Mathew works with Salesforce and is the Principal of Marketing Insights to discuss the just-released report, B2B Personas: Targeting Audiences.
 I wanted to talk with Mat and bring this vital information to B2B marketers.